Winnie Ruth Judd: Background

 Winnie Ruth McKinnell was born on January 29, 1905, to the Reverend H.J.
 McKinnell, a Methodist minister, and his wife, Carrie, in Oxford, Indiana.
 At age 17, she married Dr. William C. Judd, a World War I veteran more than twenty years her senior, and moved to Mexico with him.
 William was reportedly a morphine addict as a result of war injuries and had difficulty keeping a job, forcing the couple to move frequently and live on an uncertain income.
 The marriage was further strained by Winnie Ruth Judd's health problems and inability to bear children.

 By 1930, the couple were mostly living separately, although they remained in constant communication.
 Judd, called by her middle name of "Ruth", moved to Phoenix, Arizona, where she worked as governess to a wealthy family.
 During this time, she met John J. "Happy Jack" Halloran, a 44-year-old Phoenix businessman who was active in the city's political and social circles.
 Although married, Halloran was a known playboy and philanderer.
 Judd and Halloran became friendly and eventually had an extramarital affair.

 After a few months, Judd began working as a secretary at the Grunow Medical Clinic in Phoenix.
-There, she met Agnes Anne LeRoi, an X-ray technician, and her roommate, Hedvig Samuelson, who had moved together from Alaska after Samuelson contracted tuberculosis.
+There, she met Anne Alexandra LeRoi (birthname Agnes Anne), an X-ray technician, and her roommate, Sarah Hedvig Samuelson, who had moved together from Alaska after Samuelson contracted tuberculosis.
 The two women were also friendly with Halloran.
 Judd became friends with LeRoi and Samuelson, and even moved in with them for a couple of months in 1931, but differences developed between the women and Judd soon returned to her own apartment, located a short distance away from the rented bungalow shared by LeRoi and Samuelson.
-At the time of the murders, Judd was 26 years old, LeRoi 32, and Samuelson 24.
+At the time of the murders, Judd was 26 years old, LeRoi 27, and Samuelson 24.